-An event for each week's paint out will be available on our LCAA Plein Air Facebook Page at: https://www.facebook.com/LCAAPleinAirThursdays/.
+An event for each week's paint out will be available on our LCAA Fair Weather Painters Page at: LCAA Fair Weather Painters.
 A logon to Facebook is not necessary.
 We strongly suggest checking the page weekly for updates.
-For email notifications, go to the LCAA Facebook page and "Send Message" with your name, email address and phone (optional).
-No need to resend the contact info if you were on last year's email list.
+To sign up for email notifications, send a request to [email protected] with your name, email address and phone (optional).

 Dress for the site.
 Experienced outdoor artists wear breathable clothes--long-sleeve shirts and long pants to protect against ticks.
 A brimmed hat will keep the sun out of your eyes.

 Bring a plastic bag for trash and rags/paper towels for clean up.
 We must leave the area the way we found it.